Samboy Lim: Personal life

-Health
+Illness and death

 Lim's health had been an issue during his playing days, with the numerous injuries he suffered as a result of his stunts on the court.
 After his retirement from active play, he kept himself fit by lifting weights, jogging, and playing basketball.
-He has also set up a basketball clinic for children.
+He also set up a basketball clinic for children.
 In the early part of 2005, Samboy Lim started conducting basketball training classes and summer camps.
 His training regimen and modules focused on ball handling, dribbling, passing, shooting, lay-ups, and defense.
 In 2010, the Samboy Lim Player Development Academy was created.
 Enrollment was highly successful especially for the summer basketball camps.
 Unfortunately, the program was discontinued when he suffered a heart attack in November 2014.